 Jungian Book Discussion

-As are many today, we in the Jung Book Club are "Zooming" along!
-I am pleased to announce that we have also resumed IN-PERSON meetings which we conduct as hybrid Zoom meetings.
-The in-person takes place at The First Unitarian Church of Dallas, 4015 Normandy Drive, Dallas, Texas.
-The Church has made some wonderful technology available to us to make this possible.
 Our normal meeting times are first and third Tuesdays of each month at 11:30 a.m., and run to about 12:45 p.m.
 The discussions are lively and we have a range of views within our attendees, with a keen but sometimes critical interest in Analytical Psychology.
 We would love to have you join us.
-Please send your email address to charlesranderson@yahoo.com so that I can put you on our mailing list with information about our next meetings including a link to the next Zoom session.
+Please send your email address to charlesranderson@yahoo.com so that I can put you on our emailing list with information about our next meetings including a link to the next Zoom session.
+There is not charge for attendance.

 Please join us.
 Thank you for your interest and support.